About this artwork

 - 9.3 × 7.5 cm (each image); 10 × 17.8 cm (card)

-- Restricted gift of Richard L. Menschel
+- Purchased with funds provided by Richard L. Menschel